aws-samples/shopfloor-connectivity/docs/core/schedule-config.md

-Configuration with aggregation to collect average, minimum and maximum values over 10 second period for all collected values.
+Configuration with aggregation to collect average, minimum and maximum values over 10-second period for all collected values.

 ```json
 {